Aeomi/Ayumia/README.md

-Arpg
+Ayumia
 ====

-ARpg is an addon for Garry's Mod with multiple compatible 'plugins' or 'components' available for install.
+Ayumia is an addon for Garry's Mod that supports & manages a multitude of compatible 'plugins' or 'components' available for install.
 The components can range from Rpg styled plugins, to Shiny HUD additions, to inventory systems & so on.